open-vv/vv/README.md

 -   I want to use clitk tools, how it works?

 You can build clitk tools to use main functionality of vv with command line.
-A help for all tools is available[here](https://www.creatis.insa-lyon.fr/rio/vv-clitk).
+A help for all tools is available [here](https://github.com/open-vv/vv/blob/master/clitk_tools.md).

 -   I have this error during compilation: VCL_STATIC_CONST_INIT_FLOAT_DECL?